25 Low-Code Platforms to Streamline Your Development Process

 Retool

 Retool helps companies like Amazon, DoorDash and Peloton build internal applications in as little as 30 seconds using pre-built, drag-and-drop templates.
-Users can also switch to code at nearly any time in order to customize how the apps look and function.
-The Retool platform has garnered the attention of several major investors in the San Francisco Bay Area, including Sequoia Capital.
+After selecting a template, users can connect their frontend to a database and build using that information.
+Unlike other low-code platforms, Retool allows users to switch to code at nearly any time in order to customize how the apps look and function.

 A browser window icon with a code bracket icon in it center representing SAP's low code platform.